-- Highways England (Strategic Road Network) - Kent County Council Highways and Transport (Local Road Network) - Kent County Council Public Rights of Way and Access Service - Tunbridge Wells Borough Council (Local Road Network)
+- Highways England (Strategic Road Network) - Kent County Council Highways and Transport (Local Road Network) - Kent County Council Public Rights of Way and Access Service - Tunbridge Wells Borough Council (Parking)

-- Kent County Council: Local Transport Plan 4 Delivering Growth Without Gridlock 2016-2031 - Kent County Council: Active Travel Strategy 2017 - Kent County Council Rights of Way Improvement Plan 2018-2028 - Tunbridge Wells Borough: Transport Strategy 2015 - Tunbridge Wells Borough: Cycling Strategy 2016 - Tunbridge Wells Borough: Air Quality Action Plan 2019 - Tunbridge Wells Borough: Economic Development Strategy 2018 - West Kent Partnership: West Kent Priorities for Economic Growth 2019 - Tunbridge Wells Borough: Emerging Local Cycling & Walking Infrastructure Plan 2019
+- Kent County Council: Local Transport Plan 4 Delivering Growth Without Gridlock 2016-2031 - Kent County Council: Active Travel Strategy 2017 - Kent County Council Rights of Way Improvement Plan 2018 2028 - Tunbridge Wells Borough: Transport Strategy 2015 - Tunbridge Wells Borough: Cycling Strategy 2016 - Tunbridge Wells Borough: Air Quality Action Plan 2019 - Tunbridge Wells Borough: Economic Development Strategy 2018 - West Kent Partnership: West Kent Priorities for Economic Growth 2019 and update 2020 - Transport for the South East: Transport Strategy for the South East 2019 - Tunbridge Wells Borough: Emerging Local Cycling & Walking Infrastructure Plan 2019/20

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016 - Consultation at the Regulation 18 Issues and Options

-- Consultation from May to June 2017 Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 - Stakeholder consultation with infrastructure providers in June 2019 - 3.4 Highways England (HE) responded to the Tunbridge Wells Local Plan Issues and Options Consultation Statement in 2017.
-HE, Tunbridge Wells Borough Council and Kent County Council (KCC) officers met in November 2018 to discuss requirements for the Transport Assessment work.
-A meeting was held with Highways England in June 2019 where it was agreed that they would assess the impact on the Highways England Network (A21).
-Currently, there are no further planned improvements for the A21 within the borough. - 3.5 KCC Highways officers have been involved in the Local Plan Review since the start of the process, as part of the Officers Working Group and have been working with the Council in identifying a practical, deliverable transport strategy.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016 - Issues & Options Consultation from May to June 2017 - Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 and June 2019 - Consultation at the Regulation 18 Draft Local Plan state September November 2019 - Stakeholder consultation with infrastructure providers in October 2020 - 3.4 Highways England (HE) responded to the Tunbridge Wells Local Plan Issues and Options Consultation Statement in 2017 and to the Regulation 18 Consultation in November 2019.
+At an early stage in the Local Plan process, HE, TWBC and KCC officers met (November 2018) to discuss requirements for the Transport Assessment work.
+Since then several meetings have been held with HE over the course of 2019/2020 and more recently in 2021, to discuss the impact of proposed growth on the strategic road network and the strategic modelling work for the transport assessment.
+Further meetings will be held as required in 2021.
+Currently, there are no further planned or funded capacity improvements for the A21 within the borough.
+However, some safety works are being undertaken in 2021 at a number of locations in the borough. - 3.5 KCC Highways officers have been involved in the Local Plan Review since the start of the process, as part of the Officers Working Group, and have been working with the Council in identifying a practical, deliverable transport strategy.
 KCC has provided advice on over 300 sites put forward for potential development during the Call for Sites process, and has made comment on the opportunities and constraints of different growth patterns and specific locations throughout the borough.
-Most recently, KCC Highways has been assisting the Council in commissioning a transport consultant to undertake the Local Plan Transport Assessment and working with the consultants on the existing and future growth scenarios and the identification of mitigation measures. - 3.6 East Sussex County Council (ESCC) responded to the IDP consultation in 2019 and has stated that it will be considering a potential Major Roads Network study/bid for the A26 in East Sussex.
-ESCC will take account of the proposed development within Tunbridge Wells borough, as well as in Wealden district in this work.
+KCC Highways has assisted the Council in commissioning a transport consultant to undertake the Local Plan Transport Assessment and has worked with TWBC and the consultants on the existing and future growth scenarios and the identification of mitigation measures. - 3.6 East Sussex County Council (ESCC) responded to the IDP consultation in 2019 and has stated that it will be considering a potential Major Roads Network study/bid for the A26 in East Sussex.
+ESCC will take account of the proposed development within Tunbridge Wells borough, as well as in Wealden district in this work. - 3.7 HE and KCC have also both attended the Strategic Sites Working Group meetings which were established in 2019 to help bring forward and deliver the strategic sites at Tudeley Village, and Paddock Wood and east Capel.